bluerobotics/ardusub-gitbook/quick-start/installing-ardusub.md

 1. Go to *Vehicle Setup View* then select the *[Frame Setup Page](/reference/ardusub/frame-setup-page.md)*.
 2. Click on the corresponding vehicle frame that was originally picked out in the "[Building a Vehicle Frame](/quick-start/vehicle-frame.md)" section of this documentation.
-3. Reboot the vehicle or autopilot for the frame selection to be saved and loded on the next start.
+3. Reboot the vehicle or autopilot for the frame selection to be saved and loaded on the next start.

 <img src="/images/reference/reference-ardusub-frame.png" class="img-responsive img-center" style="max-height:600px;">